tmax-cloud/charts/gateway/README.md

 ## Uninstalling the Chart

-To uninstall/delete the `console` deployment:
+To uninstall/delete the `my-release` deployment:

 ```console
 $ helm uninstall -n api-gateway-system console